Crossshield45/CSSERVER/README.md

 ![widget](https://img.shields.io/discord/1152234119716163616)

+For Po-nnu.
+Download the files named 1.png, 2.png, 3.png Click on one and download it from there.
+Repeat it on the other ones.

 ## Info

 If you like the design , though you won't feel free to take the code..
 All images are copyrighted and the I've taken it as per the lisense..